 Jest also comes integrated with your VCS and by default will only run tests on files changed since your last commit.
 For more on this, refer to “How to Test React Components Using Jest”.

 Creating a Production Bundle

-When you finally have something you deploy, you can create a production bundle using npm run build.
+When you finally have something to deploy, you can create a production bundle using npm run build.
 This will generate an optimized build of your application, ready to be deployed to your environment.
 The generated artifacts will be placed in the build folder: